Urpagin/DynamicWallpaper/README.md

 # Security
 I am but a beginner, I cannot guarantee that there is no exploits.

+This is one of the reason I should add a password.
+On that note, adding some king of password-protected proxy should be the lazier but simpler option (like NGINX).

 # Installation

 todo!()

-This is one of the reason the webui is password-protected.